Delaware State Flag

 History of the Delaware Flag

-Delaware is a state (second smallest state) located in the Northeastern region of the United States of America.
+Delaware is the second smallest state in the nation and is located in the Northeastern region of the United States.
 It shares borders with New Jersey, Pennsylvania, Maryland, and the Atlantic Ocean.
-The capital city is called Dover.
+The capital city is Dover.
 Delaware was named after the Delaware River which was named after Thomas West, 3rd Baron De La Warr, who was an English Nobleman.
 Delaware is divided into three counties which are New Castle County, Kent Country, and Sussex County.

-The earliest inhabitants of the area that is now known as Delaware were native American tribes which include the Lenape and Nanticoke.
+The earliest inhabitants of the area that is now known as Delaware were Native American tribes which include the Lenape and Nanticoke.
 In 1631, the area was first colonized by the Dutch Traders until 1638, when New Sweden established a colony at Fort Christina and it was a colony of Sweden for 17 years.
 In 1651, the Dutch established a fort and following their victory in 1655 against Sweden, Delaware became part of the "Dutch New Netherland."
 In 1664, the English drove the Dutch out of Delaware and it became an English Colony.
 Between 1664-1682, the control of Delaware was between the Dutch and the English until it became a colony of Pennsylvania.
 In 1777, following the Revolutionary War, Delaware became an independent state.